 Para cualquier pregunta llame al (208) 737-5965

-Data updated on 9/18/2020.
-Data is updated Monday through Friday around 5:30 p.m. *Data will not be updated on State or Federal Holidays* Numbers are reported by primary residence.
-If investigation shows an indivdual's primary residence is in a different county than the address orginially listed in the lab report, that case will be transferred to correct county and the associated health district or health department.
+The data below was updated on 12/03/2020.
+The data is updated Monday through Friday after 5:00 p.m. *Data will not be updated on State or Federal Holidays* Numbers are reported by primary residence.
+If investigation shows an indivdual's primary residence is in a different county than the address orginially listed in the lab report, that case will be transferred to the correct county and the associated health district or health department.

 Data presented on this page may be slightly different from data presented on IDHW website because of when each set of numbers are pulled.
 SCPHD data will likely be pulled later than IDHW data and may reflect more cases.
 Total number of cases in Twin Falls County includes an outbreak in the county jail.